Why Eckerd?

 THE ROLE OF THE MODERN ZOO CLASS

 In recent years, zoos and aquariums have been subjected to much criticism.
 However, many people believe that zoos play a vital role in education and conservation.
 Prof. Highfill offers a course which examines the role of the modern zoo in these efforts.
 During the spring semester, students examine local zoo facilities around Tampa Bay.
 This includes a two-day intensive program at Busch Gardens Tampa where students meet with zoo staff, researchers, and conservationists.
 Students even work for a morning as a zookeeper!
 The course culminates with a travel component outside of Tampa Bay.
-In 2017, we traveled to London and Edinburgh.
-In 2019, we traveled to the Pacific Northwest.
+So far, the class has traveled to London, Edinburgh, the Pacific Northwest, Austria and Germany.
 The ultimate goal of this course is to come away with a better understanding of the role of the modern zoo.

 ANIMAL STUDIES AT ECKERD college